 Rolinka Bloeming was born and raised in the Netherlands, and now makes her home in France.
-Her zest for variety is reflected in her career, as she has mastered the guiding of many Rick Steves tours, ranging from Germany, Austria & Switzerland to Loire to the South of France, the Heart of Belgium & Holland, and the Best of Europe.
+Her zest for variety is reflected in her career, as she has mastered the guiding of many Rick Steves tours, ranging from the Germany, Austria & Switzerland tour to the Loire to the South of France tour, the Heart of Belgium & Holland tour, and the Best of Europe tours.
 She tackles every tour with infectious enthusiasm and a real love for teaching.
 This month she's slowed down just enough for us to ask her a few questions.

 How did you first start traveling?
 Did it lead to your career as a guide?

 As a little girl, I dreamed of traveling around the world.
 But for our vacations, my father wanted his children to discover the Netherlands first on this very Dutch thing: the bicycle!

 For years in a row, we biked and biked, visiting most Dutch art museums, windmills, dams and dikes, through wind and rain.
 Very educational, but I had other ideas about enjoying the holidays!

 One day I realized that if I ever wanted to visit the rest of Europe, it would need to be on my own — not with my dad, and not on a bike!

 That day, now 25 years ago, I decided to subscribe to the Dutch Academy of Tourism.
 After four years of studying languages, history, art history, geography, communication techniques and speaking skills, I was trained to be a tour guide.
 But my education didn't stop there, because in this line of work, learning is a never-ending process.
 It's a big part of the fun.

 Having led tours in places as different as Provence, Holland, the Rhine, and Rome, you've had to absorb and teach about a variety of cultures and perspectives on history.
 This is complicated stuff.
 How can you be so relaxed and personable on a full brain?